jspngler/comp-7118-project/README.md

 Project for COMP 7118

 ## Description
 Movie rating system with users.
 Has a web, movie, and user component that allows one to rate and add movies.
 An administrator component allows movies to be added and complete statistics displayed.
 A user can rank movies, recieve recomendations, and pick genres and titles.
 Initialization uses datasets in the same format as movieLens: a movies.csv file and a ratings.csv file.

+### 1. Input/Backend
 The headers are as follows:

-### Movie List
+#### Movie List
 Contains 3 columns:
 - Movie IDs: Identifies the movie.
 - Movie Titles: Title of that movie.
 - Movie Genres:Genres associated with that movie, in pipe, "|", seperated list.

-### User Ratings
+#### User Ratings
 Contains 3 columns:
 - User IDs: Identifies the user.
 - Movie ID: Identifies the movie that is rated by identified user.
 - User Ratings: Rating given by the identified user.

-### Output
+### 2. Output/Stats
-This lets us create:
+The ratings are aggregated via sklearn to predict 'likeness' among movies rated and movies watch by users.This lets us perform statistics on the following:
 #### User recommendations
+Based on similar choices among users.
 #### Popular
+What is the most popular overall, in a genre, or most watched.
 #### Similar Movies
+Movies with similar genres.

-### Web interface
+### 3. Web interface/Frontend
 Utilizes Flask from python.
 Has two modes:

 #### User